Fractional General Counsel Programs Benefit Startups

 Just about any company no matter the stage of the growth process—including startups and small business—can benefit from a fractional general counsel program.

-The value of this type of legal service is like any subscription-based service a company regularly uses in its business.
+The value of this service is like any subscription-based service a company regularly uses.

 What Are the Benefits to These Programs?

-There are a number of benefits to this type of program, including:
+There are several benefits to this type of program, including:

-Eliminating overhead and employment costs for in-house counsel and corporate law departments;
+- Eliminates overhead and employment costs for in-house counsel and corporate law departments

-Providing a flexible cost plan that lets a startup and small business budget for legal services;
+- Provides a flexible cost plan that lets a startup and small business budget for legal services.

-Providing affordable legal counsel from a law firm that knows and understands you and your business;
+- Provides affordable legal counsel from a law firm that knows and understands you and your business.

-Offering discounted legal services for services outside of the basic plan, as well as lower fees for services based on long-term contracts; and
+- Offers discounted legal services for services outside of the basic plan, as well as lower fees for services based on long-term contracts, and

 In addition, a fractional general counsel program allows owners and managers to focus on operations instead of legal and compliance issues, which can take up large amounts of time.
 Plus, a proactive legal counsel can avoid mistakes and problems that increase risk of liability for startups and small businesses.
 Finally, these companies have an attorney who can manage crises and provide sound legal advice on all business matters in addition to just legal matters.